rachelrakov/Intro_to_Machine_Learning/sections/lda.md

 ### Step 5: Print topics
 `lda.components_` is an array where each row is a topic, and each column roughly contains the number of times that word was assigned to that topic, which is also the probability of that word being in that topic.
-To figure out which word is in which column, we use the `get_feature_names())` function from `CountVectorizer`.Tthe `argsort` function is used to return the indexes of the columns with the highest probabilities, which we then map into our collection of words.
+To figure out which word is in which column, we use the `get_feature_names()` function from `CountVectorizer`.
+The `argsort` function is used to return the indexes of the columns with the highest probabilities, which we then map into our collection of words.
 Here we print the top 5 words in each topic.

 ```python